DanielSameh/SocialApp/README.md

 # React Native Social App

 This is a React Native application for a social platform, where users can view posts and comments.
-The app utilizes Apollo Client for GraphQL queries and React Navigation for navigation between screens.

 ## Features